cwagdev/RWDevCon-Inspiration-Craftsmanship/CraftsmanshipSlides.md

 ^ Imagine a world where every developer on the team respects the style guide and consciously follows it.

-^ Imagine a world where craftsman programmers are the norm, appreciated, and paid well by their employers.
+^ Imagine a world where craftsman programmers are the norm, appreciated, paid well by their employers or can survive the App Store.

 ^ This is good world, I like this world and I think you will too.